MasoudJTehrani/PCLA/README.md

 Download the pre-trained weights from <a href="https://zenodo.org/records/15422537">Zenodo</a> or directly from <a href="https://zenodo.org/records/15422537/files/pretrained.zip?download=1">here</a> and extract them into the `PCLA/agents/` directory.</br>

 **For the SimLingo, download the pretrained weights from here https://huggingface.co/RenzKa/simlingo/tree/main/simlingo, make a folder called "simlingoPretrained" and put them there.
-The folder should contain ".hydra" and "checkpoint" folders.
+The folder should contain ".hydra" and "checkpoints" folders.
 I will upload everything to Zenodo soon.** </br>

 Ensure that each folder of pre-trained weights is placed directly next to its respective model's folder.
 The `agents` folder should look like this.
 ```bash